jglovier/jglovier.github.io/_case-studies/appendto/implementing-the-responsive-redesign-of-time-com.md

 ---
-title: "Implementing the responsive redesign of TIME.com"
+title: Implementing the responsive redesign of TIME.com
-summary: "Working with the TIME.com web team, Doug Neiner and I implemented a complete responsive redesign of TIME.com to help make their content more accessible to readers across multiple devices."
+summary: Working with the TIME.com web team, Doug Neiner and I implemented a complete responsive redesign of TIME.com to help make their content more accessible to readers across multiple devices.
 layout: casestudy
 banner-image: /img/case-studies/case-study-time-responsive-redesign.png
 thumnail: /img/case-studies/case-study-time-responsive-redesign-thumbnail.png